jfainberg/datasets/datasets/voxpopuli/README.md

 ### Dataset Summary

 A large-scale multilingual speech corpus for representation learning, semi-supervised learning and interpretation.
-The raw data is collected from 2009-2020 European Parliament event recordings.
+The raw data is collected from 2009-2020 European Parliament plenary session recordings.
+In each session, members of the European Parliament give speeches in turn in different European Union languages.
+The speeches are interpreted into each language.
+The (unlabelled) dataset contains both the original source speech and the respective interpreted speech.

 ### Supported Tasks and Leaderboards